awsdocs/aws-private-ca-user-guide/doc_source/PcaTerms.md

 A certificate authority \(CA\) issues and if necessary revokes digital certificates\.
 The most common type of certificate is based on the ISO X\.509 standard\.
 An X\.509 certificate affirms the identity of the certificate subject and binds that identity to a public key\.
 The subject can be a user, an application, a computer, or other device\.
 The CA signs a certificate by hashing the contents and then encrypting the hash with the private key related to the public key in the certificate\.
 A client application such as a web browser that needs to affirm the identity of a subject uses the public key to decrypt the certificate signature\.
 It then hashes the certificate contents and compares the hashed value to the decrypted signature to determine whether they match\.
 For information about certificate signing, see [Certificate signature](#terms-signing)\.

-You can use ACM Private CA to create a private CA and use the private CA to issue certificates\.
+You can use AWS Private CA to create a private CA and use the private CA to issue certificates\.
 Your private CA issues only private SSL/TLS certificates for use within your organization\.
 For more information, see [Private certificate](#terms-pca-cert)\.
 Your private CA also requires a certificate before you can use it\.
 For more information, see [CA certificate](#terms-ca-cert)\.

 ## Root CA<a name="terms-rootca"></a>